eurbaezjr/react-employee-directory/README.md

 ## Functionality & User Input

 * The application has a search bar input field that allows the user to quickly search for any employee name, occupation and location in the organization.
-As an example, I used a series of characters from the cartoon 'SpongeBob SquarePants'.
+As an example, I used a series of cartoon characters.

 * Created modular react classes and functional components to allow for scalability.